 If the Apple ID has been used to enroll in the Apple Developer program, the option to create an Apple Distribution certificate will appear in the menu which will, when clicked, generate the signing identity required to submit the app to the Apple App Store.
-If you have not yet signed up for the Apple Developer program, select the Apple Development option to allow apps to be tested during development.
+You will also need to create a Developer ID Application certificate if you plan to integrate features such as iCloud and Siri into your app projects.
+If you have not yet signed up for the Apple Development option to allow apps to be tested during development.

-This book was written using Xcode version 12.2 and the iOS 14 SDK running on macOS 11.0 (Big Sur).
+This book was written using Xcode version 13.2.1 and the iOS 15 SDK running on macOS 11.0 (Big Sur).
 Before beginning SwiftUI development, the first step is to install Xcode and configure it with your Apple ID via the accounts section of the Preferences screen.
 Once these steps have been performed, a development certificate must be generated which will be used to sign apps developed within Xcode.
 This will allow you to build and test your apps on physical iOS-based devices.

-When you are ready to upload your finished app to the App Store, you will also need to generate a distribution certificate, a process requiring membership in the Apple Developer Program as outlined in the previous chapter
+When you are ready to upload your finished app to the App Store, you will also need to generate a distribution certificate, a process requiring membership in the Apple Developer Program as outlined in the previous chapter.

-Having installed the iOS SDK and successfully launched Xcode 12 we can now look at Xcode in more detail, starting with Playgrounds.
+Having installed the iOS SDK and successfully launched Xcode 13 we can now look at Xcode in more detail, starting with Playgrounds.